Local Transportation Projects

 Route 15 Corridor:

 Village of Lucketts Safety Project: The NEPA document is complete.
 VDOT has obtained estimates for certain elements of the project.
 A determination on what can be done with the remaining funding will be discussed.
 VDOT reported that the federal government is looking to determine if there are adequate funds to get the project to the next phase or there could be ramifications to the State on use of the funds.
 Awaiting results of the Route 15 Congestion Relief study to determine how to proceed with this project.
+PH on hold pending further coordination with county.

 Route 15 Widening Phase II (from south of Masons Lane at the southern corporate limits to Greenway Drive) – This 0.9 mile section will complete the 4-lane divided roadway south of the Leesburg Bypass.
 The completion of this portion of the multiuse trail on the west side of the road will connect between the trail constructed in Phase I and a trail that was recently constructed by VDOT south of the Leesburg corporate limits.
 This project will incorporate the recently completed improvements at Virts Corner that signalized that intersection and realigned the streets.
 The improvements will also tie into the proposed Battlefield Parkway intersection at Meade Drive.
 Construction is underway and ahead of schedule.
 An early completion of spring 2017 is anticipated.